hackclub/hackclub/workshops/hangman/README.md

 ![screenshot of hangman game with the word "hackclub"](https://cloud-rioba1jmo.vercel.app/0screen_shot_2020-11-18_at_5.32.09_pm.png)

 ## Part 6: Hacking
-We hope you’ve had a blast making your very own Java hangman game!
-And if you were wondering, the fun doesn’t stop here.
+The fun doesn’t stop here!
 You may already have some ideas for how to create extensions to improve your game and you should definitely try them out.
 So, here of some of our ideas and perhaps you can gain some inspiration for more amazing extensions:

 * Add gallows for the man to hang on - [repl.it](https://repl.it/@rpal/Hangman-with-Gallows)
 * Make the computer try to guess your word - [repl.it](https://repl.it/@rpal/Hangman-with-Computer-Guess)
 * Alternating game between you and a friend until someone loses - [repl.it](https://repl.it/@rpal/Hangman-with-Alternating-Turns)

 Well, you’ve arrived at the end of our project!
-We’ve had such a splendid time making this project.
-Though there was a lot of text to read through in this workshop, once again, we’ve really hope you’ve enjoyed this and make sure to check out all the other great workshops.
+Try the hacks above, and once you've finished, share it in the `#scrapbook` channel in the [Hack Club Slack](https://hackclub.com/slack).
 Happy hacking!